 In addition, the Washington Tourmobile offers a Washington-by-night tour so you can fit sightseeing in after your action-packed conference days.
 Another great touring option is offered by Bike the Sites.
 Call them to tour this Silver-level Bicycle Friendly Community, and the home of the League of American Bicyclists, by bike.

-All media must contact Carolyn Szczepanski, Director of Communications with appropriate press credentials and identification.
+All media must contact Liz Murphy, Communications Manager, with appropriate press credentials and identification.
 National Bike Summit Media clearance is the ultimate, binding decision of the League of American Bicyclists.
 The League's media clearance or non-clearance is final and cannot be disputed.